rudibakaal/Post-op-Lung-Cancer-Surgery-Mortality-Predictor/README.md

 The data was collected retrospectively at Wroclaw Thoracic Surgery Centre for patients who underwent major lung resections for primary lung cancer,  class 0 - death within one year after surgery, class 1 - survival.[1].

 One hot encoding of the categorical features was implemented with the pandas cat.codes class.
-All features were also standardised via sklearn's StandardScaler class.
+All features were standardised via sklearn's StandardScaler class.
 The categorical labels were also numerically converted using sklearn's Labelencoder class.

 ## Neural Network Topology and Results Summary